 - Following instructions too blindly

 When you start learning about meditation, you’ll come across a set of instructions that you’re supposed to follow.
 During guided meditation or group sessions it makes sense for you to immerse yourself in the practice as it’s presented.
 When sitting on your own, however, you need to feel comfortable about the guidelines.
-Make sure you’ve understood the instructions about how to sit, breathe and watch your mind - the Mindworks: Guided Meditation App is a precious resource that offers effective instructions and inspiration for meditators of all levels.
-And remember that you’re meditating for you; you’re not competing for the Rookie Meditator of the Year award.
-Even if sitting does require some discipline, you should never feel like you’re doing something that goes against your grain.
-Rather than following what others find most effective, find the technique that suits you best.
-Once you’ve found it, stick to it.
+Make sure you’ve understood the instructions about how to sit, breathe and watch your mind.
+Mindworks Meditation Courses are a precious resource that offer effective instructions and inspiration for meditators of all levels.

 - Lack of communication

 Be sure to tell your mindfulness teacher if you have any particular medical problems.
 If you’ve been injured recently, are ill or need psychological support, your instructor needs to know about it so they can guide you effectively.
 Your practice and meditation experience stories can be affected by your mental and physical health.
 A good teacher will be able to work with you to make sure you are getting the most out of your practice without compromising your well-being.

 - The pressure to get it right